EdbMails EDB Recovery and Migration software

 • Follow the prompts to import the PST file into Outlook.

-EdbMails can repair and restore mail items from corrupted, damaged> and virus infected OST files> without making any changes to the original source data.
+EdbMails can repair and rebuild the OST file from corrupted, damaged> and virus infected OST files> without making any changes to the original source data.
 The output PST file that you get after the export operation is an exact replica of the source OST file.
 As a result, it is the best method to recover mailbox items from Outlook errors without data loss.

 Conclusion

-The error ‘Your mailbox has been temporarily moved on Exchange server’ is a common issue faced by Outlook users.
-You can resolve the problem by following the troubleshooting steps described in this article.
-However, when your Outlook profile is corrupted or when the OST file becomes orphaned as a result of Exchange server maintenance, it is recommended to use a professional repair tool such as EdbMails converter for OST.
-It can help you restore your Outlook data by converting the OST to PST and also providing additional options to import the OST to Office 365 and Live Exchange.
+The ‘Your mailbox has been temporarily moved on Exchange server’ error is a common issue encountered by Outlook users, often linked to profile corruption or synchronization problems.
+You can address this error by following the troubleshooting steps outlined in this guide.
+However, if your Outlook profile is damaged or the OST file becomes orphaned—especially after Exchange server maintenance—it’s best to use a dedicated repair solution like EdbMails OST to PST converter.
+This tool allows you to restore access to your mailbox by converting the OST file to PST format, and it also offers convenient options to import the recovered data directly into Office 365 or Live Exchange.

 Buy Now